Student engagement: Strategies to help institutions retain students during the COVID-19 pandemic

 Additionally, institutions will need to maintain online access to other areas of student support, including disability services, counseling services, and academic support resources.
 Institutions such as Delta College have moved their counseling services online, and the Florida State University Student Resilience Project, for example, is an online resource promoting mental health and well-being—particularly valuable for at-risk students who may be feeling deeply isolated during this time.

-Institutions may also utilize video or audio conferencing for advising appointments, synchronous office hours for faculty, counseling appointments, and clubs or organization meetings.
+Institutions may also utilise video or audio conferencing for advising appointments, synchronous office hours for faculty, counseling appointments, and clubs or organization meetings.

 Leveraging video and remote meeting tools for these services will solidify the crucial link between student and institution, which is now more important than ever.
 Some institutions that have taken important steps to establish remote services to support students in new learning environments.
 Coahoma Community College is hosting a virtual advising week, and Delta State University is offering virtual photo puzzles to keep students in touch with the physical campus.